History & Background Information

 As the team recycled, rather than watching perfectly good items being thrown away, they found themselves calling or driving around to see if various local nonprofits could use them.
 Thinking there had to be an easier way, Beal set up that first Freecycle e-mail group in a way that permitted everyone in Tucson to give and to get.
 Freecycle was off and running.

-The Freecycle concept has since spread to over 85 countries, where there are thousands of local groups representing millions of of members -- people helping people and 'changing the world one gift at a time.'
-As a result, we are currently keeping over 500 tons a day out of landfills!
-This amounts to five times the height of Mt.
+The Freecycle concept has since spread to more than 110 countries, where there are thousands of local groups representing millions of of members -- people helping people and 'changing the world one gift at a time.'
+As a result, we are currently keeping over one thousand tons a day out of landfills!
+This amounts to fifteen times the height of Mt.
 Everest in the past year alone, when stacked in garbage trucks!

 By giving freely with no strings attached, members of The Freecycle Network help instill a sense of generosity of spirit as they strengthen local community ties and promote environmental sustainability and reuse.
 People from all walks of life have joined together to turn trash into treasure.